 Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other recommendations from Service Experts Heating & Air Conditioning:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you think your allergies are pretty minimal, people are often excited by the nearly immediate change in how they feel after switching to a HEPA air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you consider your allergies to be pretty minimal, people are often excited by the nearly immediate change in how they feel after moving to a HEPA air filtration system.

-If you don’t feel like such a high-grade air filtration system is a good product for your home, there are many options to choose from when it comes to improving your family’s air quality.
+If you aren’t sure if such a high-efficiency air filtration system is the right product for your home, there are several options to choose from when it comes to bettering your family’s air quality.
 Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These UV lights help destroy germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
-Investing in a UV light system helps to get rid of these allergens and keep your home healthy.
+These UV lights help exterminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
+Investing in a UV light system helps to kill off these allergens and keep your home healthy.

 Humidify or Dehumidify